aavdeyev/tictactoe/README.txt

 -----------

-The URL to start a new game is /tictactoe/new_game/
+The URL to start a new game is /tictactoe/new_game/ The URL to contiunue the previous game (or start a new one if it is the first run) is /tictactoe/
-It will automatically redirect you to the login page You will need to register in the system in order to be able to play.
+You will be automatically redirected to the login page You will need to register in the system in order to be able to play.
 You will be redirected to the registration page from the login page after you click 'register' button.
 After you register, you will need